-Here’s an example: The original Optimize Hire assessments take about 8-10 minutes - as short as we could make them without sacrificing scientific validity - and have the highest completion rate on the market at 96%.
+Here’s an example: The original Optimize Hire pre-employment tests take about 8-10 minutes - as short as we could make them without sacrificing scientific validity - and have the highest completion rate on the market at 96%.

 Remember: Short is good, but you should always be wary of an assessment that claims to give reliable results in under 5 minutes - these tests may not be supported by science or withstand legal scrutiny.

 It shouldn’t claim that it’s specifically designed to fill your type of job

 This can be confusing.

 While many tests, like the Optimize Pre-Employment Tests, are written differently based on the industry, the fact is that the same traits (hard work, intelligence, and self-motivation) are exhibited by the best workers in jobs ranging from sales associate to a high-level tech CEO.

 Decades of evidence indicate that the core traits behind high performing employees are truly universal.